 5. SeaDream Yacht Club

 Why: These nearly identical 112-passenger yachts win top romantic honours for sophisticated couples who want luxury (phenomenal dining and great service) in a casual ambiance.
-The ships are gorgeously restored; dining is all as-you-wish; cabins, though cozy, are outfitted with everything you could possibly need; and service is outstanding, personable, attentive ... and subtle.
+The ships are gorgeously restored; dining is all as-you-wish; small but cosy cabins are outfitted with everything you could possibly need; and service is outstanding, personable and subtle.
 Fares are all-inclusive, too, which means tips and most drinks are included in your fare.
 Choose a warm-weather itinerary if you want to spend time playing with the ship's water toys offered from its onboard marina.

 Sweet Suites: There are only four types of stateroom.
-The most romantic is, of course, the Owner's Suite (with a fabulous windowed bathroom); the Admiral Suite has similar amenities but is somewhat smaller.
+The most romantic is the Owner's Suite (with a fabulous windowed bathroom); the Admiral Suite has similar amenities but is somewhat smaller.
 The Commodore Suites are basically two standard cabins put together -- we actually preferred our standard accommodations.
-The 195-square-foot standard cabins feature separate seating areas and bedrooms, with a small but exquisitely outfitted bathroom (huge shower-for-two with three shower heads).
+The 18-square-metre standard cabins feature separate seating areas and bedrooms, with a small but exquisitely outfitted bathroom (huge shower-for-two with three shower heads).
 Add to that fine linens and great mattresses on the bed, high-tech flat-screen televisions, DVD and CD players, stocked mini-bars and plenty of storage space.

-Dinner for Two: There are two primary venues.
-The Main Dining Salon (indoors) feels like a restaurant at an elegant, small boutique hotel.
+Dinner for Two: The Main Dining Salon (indoors) feels like a restaurant at an elegant, small boutique hotel.
 But our favourite spot was the Topside Restaurant; it's an open-sided outdoor eatery (covered, though, so shaded) and there are a handful of wonderful and private nooks.

 Downside: There are no cabins with balconies, but the open decks are so expansive and there are so many lovely nooks that you'll never miss them.